HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

      to fix a merge-conflict.

 That's why we will use rebase if working together in the same branch.
-If git tells you the push was rejected, because of new commits:
+If `git push origin <branch>` get's rejected, because of new commits do:
 ```
 git fetch origin <branch>
 git rebase origin/<branch>